Ichimonji10/impedimenta/ansible/physical/roles/netctl-routers/README.rst

     The name of the LAN network interface.

 ``netctl_routers_wlan_if``
     The name of a WLAN network interface.
-(An insecure WAP will be partially created.)